P B A Infrastructure Ltd leads gainers in 'B' group

 -

-Digicontent Ltd, California Software Company Ltd, Sakuma Exports Ltd and NACL Industries Ltd are among the other gainers in the BSE's 'B' group today, 25 October 2022.
+Jindal Worldwide Ltd, Krebs Biochemicals & Industries Ltd, Tainwala Chemicals & Plastics (India) Ltd and Windsor Machines Ltd are among the other gainers in the BSE's 'B' group today, 28 October 2022.

-Digicontent Ltd, California Software Company Ltd, Sakuma Exports Ltd and NACL Industries Ltd are among the other gainers in the BSE's 'B' group today, 25 October 2022.
+Jindal Worldwide Ltd, Krebs Biochemicals & Industries Ltd, Tainwala Chemicals & Plastics (India) Ltd and Windsor Machines Ltd are among the other gainers in the BSE's 'B' group today, 28 October 2022.

-Digicontent Ltd surged 17.56% to Rs 19.75.
+Jindal Worldwide Ltd spiked 19.63% to Rs 308.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 5.42 lakh shares were traded on the counter so far as against the average daily volumes of 15975 shares in the past one month.
+On the BSE, 16097 shares were traded on the counter so far as against the average daily volumes of 7864 shares in the past one month.

-California Software Company Ltd spiked 13.13% to Rs 23.7.
+Krebs Biochemicals & Industries Ltd surged 16.19% to Rs 122.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1.72 lakh shares were traded on the counter so far as against the average daily volumes of 14222 shares in the past one month.
+On the BSE, 9558 shares were traded on the counter so far as against the average daily volumes of 1577 shares in the past one month.

-Sakuma Exports Ltd exploded 10.82% to Rs 16.9.
+Tainwala Chemicals & Plastics (India) Ltd jumped 13.25% to Rs 97.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 3.11 lakh shares were traded on the counter so far as against the average daily volumes of 64541 shares in the past one month.
+On the BSE, 1288 shares were traded on the counter so far as against the average daily volumes of 1184 shares in the past one month.

-NACL Industries Ltd jumped 10.02% to Rs 86.75.
+Windsor Machines Ltd added 10.67% to Rs 38.9.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 72336 shares were traded on the counter so far as against the average daily volumes of 4622 shares in the past one month.
+On the BSE, 40909 shares were traded on the counter so far as against the average daily volumes of 9117 shares in the past one month.

 Powered by Capital Market - Live News